adrien-ben/bagl/README.md

 - Shadow mapping
 - Simple .obj and .mtl loaders
 - Lights (ambient lights, directional lights, point lights and spot lights)
-- Skyboxes
+- Sky boxes
 - 3D Particles using Geometry Shader
-- Spritebatching
+- Sprite batching
 - Scalable text using Signed Distance Field fonts.
 See [Valve's paper](http://www.valvesoftware.com/publications/2007/SIGGRAPH2007_AlphaTestedMagnification.pdf)
 - Simple scene graph

 ## Rendering

 This framework uses a deferred renderer.
-Geometry and material data is first rendered into a framebuffer called the Guffer.
+Geometry and material data is first rendered into a frame buffer called the GBuffer (Geometry Buffer).
-Then in a second pass the gbuffer is used to perform lighting calculations.
+Then in a second pass the GBuffer is used to perform lighting calculations.
 The renderer uses physically based rendering.
-The renderder supports ambient, directional, point, and spot lights.
+The renderer supports ambient, directional, point, and spot lights.
+The renderer performs a small post processing pass to apply gamma correction and tone map from HDR to SDR.

-### Gbuffer breakdown
+### GBuffer breakdown

 The scene data is rendered in three textures :

 - Color(RGB) + Roughness(A) : RGBA8
-- Normals(RGB) + Metallness(A) : RGBA16
+- Normals(RGB) + Metalness(A) : RGBA16
 - Depth (32F) : DEPTH_32F

 ### PBR